mvpdev/casexml/README.md

 example:
 ========
-To generate casexml for data is Patient.csv and the casexml template is patient.xml use this command.
+To generate casexml for data in Patient.csv and the casexml template is patient.xml use this command.

 $python casexml.py csv Patient.csv template/patient.csv